Luxury Watches as Jewelry: From Timekeeping History to High Horology

 Movement: Visible Perfection

-When choosing investment watches, first check the movement.
+When choosing a watch you intend to keep for years, first check the movement.
 Movement visible through caseback (usually sapphire glass with magnification) reveals everything.
 Good movement looks like a miniature ancient city.
 Every screw engraved, every wheel polished, every surface decorated.

 Swiss watchmaker movements often embellish like sculpture.
 It's called finishing.
 Good finishing requires hours of work.
 Poor finishing signals the company tries economizing.
-Watches with poor movement finishing won't appreciate.
-They'll degrade.
+Watches with poor movement finishing tend to be valued less by collectors over time.

 Check visible engravings with company name.
 Check screw engraving.
 Check wheel polishing.
 These indicate craftsmanship.